evilpan/gptcli/README.md

 # Feature

 - [x] Single Python script
+- [x] Support any OpenAI-Compatible API and models
 - [x] Session based
 - [x] Markdown support with code syntax highlight
 - [x] Stream output support
 - [x] Proxy support (HTTP/HTTPS/SOCKS4A/SOCKS5)
 - [x] Multiline input support (via `.multiline` command)
 - [x] Save and load session from file (Markdown/JSON) (via `.save` and `.load` command)
-- [x] Print tokens usage in realtime, and tokens usage for last N days, and billing details
+- [x] Print tokens usage in realtime, and tokens usage for last N days, and billing details (only works for OpenAI)

-- [ ] Integrate with `llama_index` to support chatting with documents
+> This script only support text models.
+If you want a more feature-rich client, for example, with functions like RAG, image generation, Function Calling, etc., please consult other projects, for instance, [aichat](https://github.com/sigoden/aichat).

 # LINK